 But, on the other hand, Art in Ashes can be versatile.
 The artist can work the cremains into the piece so that there is no question to a viewer about what they are and why they are there.
 This will be of use to those who want to remember a loved one whose personality was on the flamboyant side of things.

 Art in Ashes, like all of the new ideas in memorializing a loved one, helps an individual be remembered as just that.
-And that’s what makes the new service so intriguing.
+Honoring each unique personality and spirit is just what makes the new service so intriguing.